Nostalgia Nerd

 Peter Leigh, more commonly known by the alias Nostalgia Nerd, is a British presenter, YouTuber, author and Twitch streamer, who documents and specialises in ageing technology and software.
 First appearing on YouTube in 2014, he routinely and enthusiastically explores forgotten computers and the technology surrounding them.
 He often specialises in historical documentaries on vintage computing, but also delves into technical explanations.
 Leigh also ventures into modern, mystery, explanation and more frivolous tech videos, with a humorous style and British wit.

-His most recent book, The Nostalgia Nerd's Retro Tech, spent several months as a best-seller in the UK and USA.
+His book, The Nostalgia Nerd's Retro Tech, spent several months as a best-seller in the UK and USA.
 Covering a wide variety of retro systems with historical and gaming facts, it has been mentioned on the UK's Centre for Computing History's website and is a reference in the museum.

-As of December 2022, his main YouTube channel has 520,000 subscribers and 674 videos.
+As of July 2025, his main YouTube channel has 576,000 subscribers and 712 videos.

 Early life and education

 Leigh was born in Norwich, England in the early 1980s.
 The younger of two siblings, he spent much of his childhood engaging with such British micros as the ZX Spectrum, BBC Micro and models from further afield, including the Commodore 64.

 He attended Cromer High School, before studying Business Law and ICT at Paston College.
 He previously worked as a Lead Program Developer, and ran a web development business in 2012.